 It is important to reiterate that the Company was incorporated specifically for its role in a structured finance transaction and is governed by the terms and conditions of the Transaction Documents.
-These are drawn up, inter alia, to foresee all possible future economic conditions, including those caused by COVID-19.
+These are drawn up, inter alia, to foresee all possible future economic conditions, including those caused by for example COVID-19 and the Ukraine/Russia conflict.
 At this stage, it is possible that the outbreak will result in an increased level of losses of both interest and principal on the Company's assets.
-The limited recourse principle embedded in the Transaction Documents dictates that any such losses from the Company's assets are to be borne by the Company's creditors, in accordance with a pre-determined priority of payments waterfall.
+The limited recourse principle embedded in the Transaction Documents dictates that any such losses from the Company's assets are to be borne by the Company's creditors, in accordance with a predetermined priority of payments waterfall.